 Our recent majors have studied for a semester at Facultés Universitaires Saint Louis, our affiliated campus in Brussels, Belgium; at the Université de Bourgogne-Dijon in France; at the Université Catholique de Paris, at the Université de Grenoble in France, and at the Université Laval in Québec.

 Events hosted by the French Department include:

 - Journée du français (French Day) - for students of French throughout Carroll County.
 Our department invites French students from all the high schools in Carroll County to come and spend a day at McDaniel participating in Le Grand Concours and various activities regarding French language and Francophone Culture.

 - National French Week - featuring French cuisine and guest presentations.

-- Festival du cinéma français – Enjoy free admission to wonderful French films.
+- Festival du cinéma français (PDF) – Enjoy free admission to wonderful French films.

 Email Dr. Martine Motard-Noar